Matthew James-Bailey

-Matthew James-Bailey (born 13 April 1995) is a British actor.
+Matthew James-Bailey (born 13 April 1995) is an English actor.
 He is most known for portraying the role of Ethan Williams in the Channel 4 soap opera Hollyoaks (2021–2024).
+He has played the role of DC Craig Ingram in the BBC soap EastEnders since 2026.

 Life and career

 Matthew James-Bailey was born on 13 April 1995 London, England.
 In 2015, James-Bailey was cast as Tomasz in the series Cucumber which was James-Bailey's first role.
 In 2016, James-Bailey portrayed the role of Nico in Soy Luna in one episode.
 In 2016, James-Bailey also appeared in one episode in the Channel 4 soap opera Hollyoaks as Jake who was a man who went on a date with John Paul McQueen (James Sutton).

 In 2021, James-Bailey was cast as Ethan Williams in the Channel 4 soap opera Hollyoaks as the kidnapper of Darren Osborne (Ashley Taylor Dawson).
 James-Bailey spoke out on his character and said that his first scenes as Ethan was "incredibly fun" to film.
 He also said "I won't give too much away, but Ethan is here to shake things up and bring a new, albeit 'manic', energy to the village – unfortunately so for Darren," he teased.
 And he won't be the last to have the displeasure of meeting Ethan...
 Ethan's definitely coming in with a bang."
 His storylines during his time on the show have involved kidnapping Darren, accidentally murdering his girlfriend Maya Harkwell (Ky Discala), relationships with Sienna Blake (Anna Passey) and Vicky Grant (Anya Lawrence), reconciling his relationship with Sienna and getting married.
-In 2022, James-Bailey was shortlisted for "best newcomer" for his portrayal of Ethan, but he lost out to Heather Peace who plays Eve Unwin in EastEnders.
-In 2023, James-Bailey was shortlisted for "best partnership" shared with Anna Passey who plays Sienna, but they lost out to Dominic Brunt and Mark Charnock who portrays Paddy Kirk and Marlon Dingle in Emmerdale.
+In 2022, James-Bailey was shortlisted for "Best Newcomer" for his portrayal of Ethan, but he lost out to Heather Peace who plays Eve Unwin in EastEnders.
+In 2023, James-Bailey was shortlisted for "Best Partnership" shared with Anna Passey who plays Sienna, but they lost out to Dominic Brunt and Mark Charnock who portrays Paddy Kirk and Marlon Dingle in Emmerdale.